siteleaf/siteleaf.com/_drafts/author-pages-in-jekyll-and-siteleaf.markdown

 At Oak, we recently launched a new website for our friends at [Collaborative Fund](http://www.collaborativefund.com/), built on Siteleaf.
 The site features a [blog](http://www.collaborativefund.com/blog/) for their prolific content, including [author](http://www.collaborativefund.com/blog/authors/morgan/) and [tag](http://www.collaborativefund.com/blog/tags/featured/) pages.

-In this tutorial, we show you how to set up your Jekyll blog with author pages and then leverage Siteleaf to maintain your content.
+In this tutorial, we show you how to create author pages on your Jekyll blog using collections and how to leverage Siteleaf to maintain your content.

+The approach we use in this tutorial can be easily adapted to other sets of content as well, not just authors.
+It also is plugin-less, which means it can be readily published to GitHub Pages on the Siteleaf's free Developer plan.
+{: .tip}

-## Create an author collection
+## Create a collection

 Jekyll [collections](https://jekyllrb.com/docs/collections/) are a powerful way to organize and manage content on your site.
-Collections allow you to define documents with their own properties and namespace, making them flexible enough to create rich author pages.
+Collections allow you to define documents with their own properties and output a page for each, making them flexible enough to create rich author pages.

 To get started, create a collection called `authors` and add documents representing each blog author.
 You can do this in Siteleaf or manually in your source files.